 An FDA inspection occurred in July 2010 and the FDA issued a Form FDA 483 listing deficiencies under the QSR relating to complaint handling and manufacturing/inspection handling.
-We later responded to each observation with proposed corrective actions.
+We responded to each observation with proposed corrective actions which were completed.
+In a subsequent FDA inspection of our Sunnyvale, California facility in January 2012, these corrections were reviewed by the FDA investigator and no objections were noted.
+For the inspection in January 2012 no Form FDA 483 was issued and the Establishment Inspection Report (EIR) was issued on February 29, 2012.

 However, we cannot assure that, upon re-inspection, the FDA will find that our corrective actions are appropriate or that they have been adequately implemented.
 We also cannot assure that the FDA will not find other observations in our compliance with the QSR and other postmarket regulations.
-In particular, failure to satisfy the FDA that corrections to a previous inspectional observation have been adequately grounds for a Warning Letter.
-Our wholly owned manufacturing facility in Mexicali, Mexico has a proper Establishment Registration but has never been FDA inspected.